andrey-lepekhin/andrey-lepekhin.github.io/_posts/2025-03-24-Should-AI-Take-the-Wheel.md

 excerpt_separator: <!--excerpt_separator-->
 ---

-When my wife asked, "_Which decisions should you **not** delegate to AI?_", I froze mid-thought.
+When my wife asked, "_Which decisions should you **not** delegate to AI?_", I stumbled.

 <!--excerpt_separator-->

-At that moment, it hit me just how much I'd already outsourced—maybe even too much.
-She noticed (quicker than I did!) that I'd become increasingly dependent on AI, whose capabilities seem to grow by the week.

-It started innocently enough.
-Small questions like:
+My wife had noticed  (quicker than I had!) that I was leaning on AI more often.
+The tools kept getting better, and the questions I gave them were getting less trivial.

+At first, it was:

-> What meal can I make with these leftovers?
+> What meal can I make with these ingredients in my fridge?

-quickly escalated to:
+It quickly escalated to:

 > Should we move to another city?

-Before long, decisions I'd usually ponder through journaling, or with trusted friends, had slowly become quick prompts to ChatGPT, answered instantly.
-Convenience quietly replaced reflection.

-So where is the line between getting help and letting the habit make me passive?
+That second question would once have sent me to my journal or to a friend who knows me well.
+Increasingly, I was opening ChatGPT first, with its convenient instant answers.

 ## Better decisions

-Recently, I chatted about this with a friend.[^conversation] We talked about how little practice we really get with life's biggest choices: leaving a job, ending a relationship, deciding to move abroad.
-These choices come up infrequently yet have massive stakes attached, no wonder we struggle with them.
+A friend and I recently discussed this.[^conversation] We talked about how little practice we really get with life's biggest choices: leaving a job, ending a relationship, or deciding to move abroad.
+These choices come up rarely but have massive stakes attached.
+No wonder we struggle with them — we don't have enough practice.

 That makes AI very tempting.
-It can draw on more examples than any one person has seen and is not caught up in my immediate mood.[^1] Could that sometimes make its advice better than my own?
+It can draw on more examples than any one person has seen and is not caught up in my immediate mood.[^1]

 ## Cheat code to life

-Even if the advice _is_ better, I might still lose something by always taking it.

 It reminds me of using cheat codes in video games as a child (`IDDQD`, anyone?).
 At first, cheating felt amazing.
 Not long after, I realized I wasn't having much fun.
-Without the challenge, I stopped caring what happened.
+Without the challenge, reward was not... well, rewarding.

-Could relying on AI do something similar?
-Maybe some of the frustration I want to avoid is also where I learn patience or build character and empathy.

-I've resorted to cheats in games when they became frustratingly hard or when low mood got the best of me, _even_ when I knew it would spoil the fun longer-term.
-If I can't resist that temptation in gaming, how can I resist the allure of AI making my life easier?
+Relying on AI is similar in that it *can* suck the meaning out of life.
+Struggling over a choice develops the muscle needed to make good decisions; reaping the consequences, however good or dreadful, closes the feedback loop.
+Without that, do I learn anything?
+Without struggling over a choice, am I still the author of my life?

+I used cheats most often when a game became frustrating or when I was in a low mood and needed a win, even though I knew they would drain the fun from the game soon after.
+AI offers a much larger shortcut, and I worry my willpower will not be enough to withstand the siren call of an easy life.

 ---

 The analogy breaks down, though.

-## Real life was not designed to be a satisfying game

-Our daily challenges aren't necessarily meaningful or valuable.
-Some are simply painful, and getting through them teaches us nothing.

-In these circumstances, reducing unnecessary trauma and harm isn't "cheating"; it's just common sense.

-### Not all gain requires pain

-And maybe I've overestimated the necessity of struggle and hardship for personal growth.
-Curiosity, play, and making things have shaped me too.
-AI could help with that kind of growth without sending me through avoidable misery.

-### …but some gain still might?

-The worry is what happens if I hand over _every_ difficult choice.

-Sometimes I need to sit with uncertainty, even when an AI can offer _a_ reasonable path.
-The discomfort may be part of working out what matters to me.

-## Local maxima trap

-There is another failure mode.
+Some difficulties are not secretly lessons.
+Sometimes a situation is simply painful, or there is tedious work that needs to be done.
+Help is welcome there.

+Not all gain requires pain.
+I may also have given struggle too much credit.
+Curiosity and making things have shaped me at least as much as hardship has.
+AI may give me more room for both without adding misery for its own sake.

+…but some gain definitely _is_ driven by pain.
+And with AI it might be easier to avoid the uncomfortable.
+A fast plausible AI answer can help me skip the marinating-in-my-misery part of the experience.

+There's also the local maximum trap.
 An AI optimized for what I want right now might keep recommending the least uncomfortable option: stay in the tolerable job, avoid the hard conversation, postpone the move.
-Each suggestion could feel sensible on its own while the larger pattern leaves me stuck.[^2]
+Years later, I could find that several _sensible_ decisions had kept me stuck.[^2]

 ## Convenience vs. Agency

-That is the part I keep coming back to.
-As AI improves, will using it make me feel less like the author of my own decisions?

-I don't know yet.
-What reassures me is my actual track record.
+I want to be able to recognize the decision as mine.

+For now, I don't have a fixed rule for this.
+But my own track record gives me some confidence.
 Despite thinking of myself as the _instant gratification monkey_, I do leave my comfort zone and do things even when The Algorithm offers an easier distraction.

-I expect AI to become more useful.
-I also trust that I can notice when its help starts making my life smaller, and change how I use it.
+I expect AI to become more useful, and harder to ignore.
+And also I trust that I can notice when its help starts making my life smaller, and change how I use it.

-I'd love to hear your thoughts, and I'm curious how future-me will reflect on another year of closer reliance on AI.
+---

 [^1]: To be clear, today's AIs carry _all the biases_ inherited from training data; the hope is that they balance each other out.

 [^2]: Current AIs are good at surface-level optimization but may fail to suggest difficult-in-the-moment but ultimately enriching decisions.
-Future models could potentially integrate secondary- and tertiary-level consequences, vectorize your preferences and _your whole psyche_, and ultimately be able to make decisions that are _just good for you_.
+Future models could potentially integrate second- and third-order consequencess, vectorize your preferences and _your whole psyche_, and ultimately be able to make decisions that are _just good for you_.
 But that is post-singularity AI, firmly in Speculationland.

 [^conversation]: Thanks to [Aayush](https://x.com/Aay17ush) for the conversation that inspired this section.